 The preexisting choices range from a squarish typeface to a more rounded typeface.
 There are more variations out there with the advancement of printing technology, that being said, these two; square and round typeface forms tend to form the bulk of number plates used in Malaysia.

-Square Euro version: The above is the Euro typeface for number plates.
+Square Euro version: The above is the Euro typeface (FE Schrift) for number plates.
 It is a relatively good design and has an inherent quirkiness to it, with its large serifs for the numeral 1 to address counterspace and the strange but distinctive zero.
 The W’s diagonal strokes seem stunted but are distinguishable from a distance.

 Semi-Square with rounded characteristics: The above number plate typeface seems to straddle between its square and more rounded cousins.
 The W’s diagonal stroke is more pointed when compared to the Euro-type version.
-However the loop of the numeral 9 is similar in style with the rounded version below, only a little more squarish in nature.
+However the loop of the numeral 9 is similar in style with the rounded version below, but a little more squarish in nature.

 Vintage version British number plate